Prentice-lab-UF/iMSminer/README.md

 #### [**Cupy**](https://docs.cupy.dev/en/stable/install.html)
 #### [**RAPIDS**](https://docs.rapids.ai/install?_gl=1*1p3fcd0*_ga*MTQxMDQwNDI5NC4xNzE0ODU0NzQx*_ga_RKXFW6CM42*MTcxODg1NzY3MS4xMS4xLjE3MTg4NTc4NTYuNjAuMC4w#wsl2)

+## **Call for Contributions**
+We appreciate contributions of any form, from feedback to debugging to method development.
+We enthusiastically welcome developers to interface their published models with iMSminer and host quickstart guides on Google Colab.
+Please feel free to contact us at [prenticelabuf@gmail.com](mailto:prenticelabuf@gmail.com).

 ## **Citation**
 Please consider citing iMSminer and related packages if iMSminer is helpful to your work
 ```